Costs and Scholarship

 Students from EU-countries: As a student from an EU-country you can prove coverage of health insurance with the European Health Insurance Card (EHIC).
 You must obtain the European Health Insurance Card (EHIC) from the relevant health authority in your home country prior to coming to Heilbronn.
 Your insurance company will usually issue the EHIC free of charge.
 Please send a scan of your EHIC with your application.
 With the EHIC you will be able to use most public facilities for healthcare (such as going to the doctor’s).
 Please note that insurance with EHIC may not cover all costs in Germany (especially with special services such as dental treatments this might be difficult).
 Therefore, an additional private health insurance may be useful besides the EHIC.
 If you can’t receive the EHIC you should buy coverage of a German Statutory Health Insurance like Students from Non-EU Countries.

 Students from Non-EU Countries: Please note, that this following information applies only to Non-EU full time students who will be enrolled at DHBW Heilbronn for at least one semester (such as the Junior Program or one semester in German).
 If this is case, students from non-EU countries should join a German Statutory Health Insurance.
-This will cost about 90 euro monthly and you will be able to organize this already from home.
+This will cost about 95 euro monthly and you will be able to organize this already from home.
 We will send you further information soon after your application.
+The insurance is compulsory.
+Please contact us if you wish more detailed information before your application.

 Travel Insurance and Personal liability